meysius/docs/Algorithm Interview/README.md

 }
 ```

+Array problems which for each i asks for operations on all elements execpt i prefix and suffix operations may be helpful

 ### Example questions
 **Example 1.** Given array nums, find the sum of minimums or maximums of all subarrays of nums.
 ```